ufz/ogs/web/content/docs/userguide/basics/container/index.md

 singularity exec ogs-6.x.x-serial.sif ogs some/path/project.prj
 ```

-This starts the container, mounts your home directory inside the container, passes the current working directory and runs the ogs executable (in your home directory which is mounted inside the container) with the passed project file.
+This starts the container, mounts your home directory inside the container, passes the current working directory and runs the `ogs` executable (in your home directory which is mounted inside the container) with the passed project file.
 Everything works as expected and is transparent to the user.
-When ogs finishes the container stops and returns to the host system.
+When OGS finishes the container stops and returns to the host system.

 You can also specify the full executable path in the container: